MechanicOfTheSequence/nosedocs-new/bardcode.md

 what the reminder there about the two witnesses (twins) tells me is that they may completely disable me, making me appear completely dead. think about it. if my physical experience is now stronger than their ablity to hold it back, the only real solution for them would be drastic. they would have to completely disable *all* of my experience -- aka a deep sleep or a coma.
 I would imagine it would be like those times when I gain consciousness when they're working on my head. it's all black.
 I can't feel my body, but I'm alive and it's warm and vibrant in there -- just no sensory information at all. it's roughly how I imagine a baby in the womb would feel.
 ```

-what I'm saying is they could disable my complete experience, and if you've followed my other stuff, I'm talking about the regenative (6th) and pineal (2nd) chakras completely, using them purely for their own purposes (routing people'h experience throgh it like tehy are now). because so many people's perception is being routed through my own, I'm kind of like a walking great pyramid -- call my pyramis, I guess -- which is a bit weird.
+what I'm saying is they could disable my complete experience, and if you've followed my other stuff, I'm talking about the regenative (6th) and pineal (2nd) chakras completely, using them purely for their own purposes (routing people'h experience throgh it like tehy are now). because so many people's perception is being routed through my own, I'm kind of like a walking great pyramid -- call my pyramus, I guess -- which is a bit weird.

 anyway, I went in to really put on the speculation goggles because I showed how, even if they changed the encryption key for the other people's perception, I could still figure out a way to perceive again using what I call "conceptual programs".
 I encourage the read. it's pretty fascinating. anyway, I continue on that while I'm certain that it is possible to find a way to get back into my body again in a connected state, maybe that's *isn't* what I want to do. let me explain.